mefranklin6/Extron-Frontend-API/README.md

 There are two major systems that allow fast responsiveness and extensive control over the GUI.

-1. A custom built Remote Procedure Call (RPC) API listening on a port of your choosing.
+1. A custom-built Remote Procedure Call (RPC) API listening on a port of your choosing.
 This API will accept unsolicited commands.
 Currently you can send GUI action commands such as page flips, set text on labels, and all of the common tasks one would use for making a responsive GUI.
-This API can be controlled from a server or you can even send commands through `curl`.
+This API can be controlled from a server, or you can even send commands through `curl`.
 Additionally, you can use this API to get the properties of your processors, touch panels, GUI elements or even send reboot commands.

-2. User actions, such as button presses, are sent to an external server using REST POST commands for external procesisng.
-For extra responsiveness, the replies to these POST's can include commands for immidate execution.
-A great example is if a user presses a power toggle button, the reply can tell the touch panel to update the state of that button immidately, even before any commands are sent to external devices.
+2. User actions, such as button presses, are sent to an external server using REST POST commands for external processing.
+For extra responsiveness, the replies to these POST's can include commands for immediate execution.
+A great example is if a user presses a power toggle button, the reply can tell the touch panel to update the state of that button immediately, even before any commands are sent to external devices.

 ### RPC Structure